Best locations for API documentation jobs

-Since I’m currently in California, I’ll comment a bit on API jobs in this location.
+Since I’m currently in California (the “San Jose-Sunnyvale-Santa Clara” MSA), and California frequently appears at the top of these employment and API lists, I’ll comment a bit on API jobs in this location.
 California (specifically Silicon Valley, which roughly spans from San Francisco to San Jose) continues to be a hub (if not the hub) for API technical writer jobs.

-However, California has a number of drawbacks, mainly with housing and traffic.
-To live in Silicon Valley, you need the dual income of two working professionals to survive financially.
+However, California has some drawbacks, mainly with housing and traffic.
+To live in Silicon Valley, you likely need the dual income of two working professionals to survive financially.
 Alternatively, you probably need to be single and willing to share a house with roommates.
+Or just be willing to live in an older, smaller house in an ugly part of town.
 Traffic along the 101 can also crawl at a snail’s pace during rush hour.

 That said, given the increased exodus of tech professionals in the Silicon Valley area (some estimate that 46% are leaving because housing is so unaffordable), the need and opportunity for tech writers will be even greater in Silicon Valley.
-In fact, the STC Salary Database indicates that “San Jose-Sunnyvale-Santa Clara” had the second largest reported loss of tech writers during 2016 (second to Houston-The Woodlands-Sugar Lands, TX).
-This might just be anecdotal, but I get emails from recruiters pinging me several times a week, trying to fill positions.
-At my own company, I’ve seen how difficult it is to find qualified candidates for developer doc positions.
-At times, it seems like the candidates just aren’t there.

 So if you’re willing to sacrifice a few comforts related to housing — like being willing to live in a 1,000 square-foot house for $3k/month rent instead of owning a $3,000 square-foot house for $1,500/month mortgage — your future could be bright in California.
-California has many other perks as well — beautiful beaches, mountains with awe-inspiring Sequoias and Redwoods, free city-wide wifi, bike-friendly paths, abundant parks and good schools, year-round good weather, and more.
+California has many other perks as well — beautiful beaches, mountains with awe-inspiring Sequoias and Redwoods, free city-wide wifi, bike-friendly paths, abundant parks and good schools, year-round good weather, laid-back attitudes, and more.